ajaxbarcelonacruyff/lastclick_ga4/README.md

-# Calculating Last-Click Sales and Transactions in BigQuery for GA4
+# Calculate GA4 Last-Click Revenue and Transactions in BigQuery

 It is common to calculate the number of sessions, purchases, and revenue by traffic source in GA4.
 However, if a user visits a site from a different source within the same session before making a purchase, the initial source becomes invalid.
 This can result in inaccurate tracking, particularly for e-commerce sites with frequent visits or long session timeouts.